Russia says federal model is possible for Syria in future

 "From our side, when the Syrian people are ready to move in a certain direction, we will naturally agree to this," he said at the time.

-Ryabkov said Moscow would also not object to "any other model for Syria, provided it is not written to someone's dictation somewhere 1,000 kilometers away from Syria".
+Ryabkov said Moscow would also not object to "any other model for Syria, provided it is not written to someone's dictation somewhere 1,000 kilometres away from Syria".

 (Reporting by Maria Tsvetkova; Writing by Dmitry Solovyov; Editing by Jack Stubbs and Gareth Jones)